Venezuelan foreign ministry temporarily loses access to Twitter account

 The foreign ministry's account has not sent any tweet since early Sunday morning.
 That was before an eventful day in Bolivia, which began with Morales accepting a call for new elections and ended with him resigning under pressure from the military.
 Other foreign ministries from across Latin America weighed in on the events on Twitter.

-The spokeswoman said the ministry retained access to its English-language account and would tweet Spanish-language content from that account until access was restored to its main account.

-(Reporting by Luc Cohen; Additional reporting by Elizabeth Culliford in San Francisco; Editing by Dan Grebler)
+(Reporting by Luc Cohen; Additional reporting by Elizabeth Culliford in San Francisco; Editing by Dan Grebler and Andrea Ricci)

 ((luc.cohen@thomsonreuters.com; +58 424 133 7696; Reuters Messaging: Twitter: @cohenluc))